What Is Agile? And When to Use It

 Agile is an approach to project management that centers around incremental and iterative steps to completing projects.
 The incremental parts of a project are carried out in short-term development cycles.
 The approach prioritizes quick delivery, adapting to change, and collaboration rather than top-down management and following a set plan.

-In Agile processes, there is constant feedback, allowing team members to adjust to challenges as they arise and stakeholders an opportunity to communicate consistently.
+In the Agile process, there is continuous feedback, allowing team members to adjust to challenges as they arise and stakeholders an opportunity to communicate consistently.
 Though originally created for software development, the Agile approach is now widely used in executing many different types of projects and in running organizations.

-Contrast this with more traditional forms of project management.
+Contrast this with any traditional method of project management.
 Traditional project management generally progresses linearly through planning, designing, implementation, and closing stages.
 One stage must be completed before moving to the next one.

 So what’s Agile methodology?